stcybrdgs/Trifacta-Wrangles/README.md

 # trifactaWrangles
-A collection of exploratory data transformations written in Trifacta's Wrangle Language. . . for use with their free, online Wrangler tool.
+A collection of exploratory data transformations written in Trifacta's ground-breaking cloud Wrangler.